 The Shire of Northam imposed conditions on the use of reversing alarms in its letter to us dated 8th April 2010.
 As we understand this application is a variation of the original licence obtained in April 2010 we assume such conditions will still apply to this application and should be extended to cover fuel and other trucks arriving in the quarry in the early hours of the morning.
-Hours of operation are stated to be 7am to 5pm this should apply to all large vehicles fitted with reversing alarms.

-which may be passing Spencers Brook Road.
+Hours of operation are stated to be 7am to 5pm this should apply to all also for the safety of personnel on site, vehicle movements and public traffic which may be passing Spencers Brook Road.

 JTB Quarry Pty Ltd has a dust management plan already in place as per 1.12 of our extractive industry licence with the Shire of Northam.
 The crusher is already an enclosed unit which heavily reduces both noise emissions and dust.
 Further to this, wetting of rock can be undertaken to minimise any further wind born dust that may otherwise be generated.